Best Kidney Transplant Cost In India

 A. Sometimes.
 It may be possible for patients with type 1 diabetes to receive a pancreas transplant along with a kidney transplant.
 Your doctor can advise you about this possibility.

-Q. Will my sex life be affected after Kidney transplant In India?
+Q. Will my sex life be affected after Kidney transplant

 Q. How does transplantation compare to dialysis treatment?